vzaichikov/victorgram/README.md

 # VictorGram

-VictorGram is a small Telegram bot that uses [Pyrogram](https://docs.pyrogram.org/) and OpenAI's API.
-Messages from users are forwarded to the language model and the reply is sent back to the chat.
+VictorGram is a Telegram bot powered by [Pyrogram](https://docs.pyrogram.org/).
+It forwards user messages to an LLM (OpenAI or Ollama) and sends the reply back to the chat.

 ## Features

-* Private chat only.
+* Works only in private chats.
-* Supports text and image messages.
+* Supports text, images and voice messages.
+Audio is transcribed with Whisper and text files are also read.
+* Adds current date, time and optional weather information to the system prompt.
+* Messages from the same user are queued before being sent to the LLM.
 * System prompts can be customised per user by placing a file in `prompts/<instance>/<user_id>.txt`.
+* Can use OpenAI or local Ollama models and unloads models after a period of inactivity.
+* A Streamlit UI (`ui.py`) allows starting and stopping instances.
+* `prompt_generator.py` can create personal system prompts from chat history.

 ## Setup